yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 ### Task 3: Add the Tailspin Toys source code repository to Azure DevOps

-In this Task, you will configure the Azure DevOps Git repository.
-You will configure the remote repository using Git and then push the source code up to Azure DevOps through the command line tools.
+In this Task, you will configure the Git repository for the Azure DevOps instance you just created.
+Using Git commandline tools from Azure Cloud Shell, you will configure the remote repository and then push your source code up to your Azure DevOps repository.

-1. Open the *Azure Cloud Shell* to the folder where the Student Files were unzipped (e.g. studentfiles).
+1. Open the **Azure Cloud Shell** to the folder where the Student Files were unzipped (e.g. studentfiles).
 Then, navigate to the **tailspintoysweb** folder which contains the source code for our web application.

     > **Note**: If this folder doesn't exist ensure you followed the instructions in the 'Before the hands-on lab'.

-    >**Note**: If you are using the Azure Cloud Shell you will be prompted for credentials when using Git.
-The best way to authenticate is to use a [personal access token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate), PAT, with a scope Code, Full permissions.
-Then use that PAT as password (leave user name empty) when prompted.
+    If you are using the Azure Cloud Shell you will be prompted for credentials to connect to your Azure DevOps instance when using Git.

+    The best way to authenticate is to use a [personal access token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate), (or PAT), configured with scope *Code, Full permissions*.
+After this configuration, you can then use the PAT as a password (leaving the user name empty) when prompted by Git.

 2. Open *Cloud Shell Editor* to this folder by typing: